Miss Elizabeth

 Elizabeth Ann Hulette (November 19, 1960 – May 1, 2003), best known in professional wrestling circles as Miss Elizabeth, was an American professional wrestling manager, occasional professional wrestler and professional wrestling TV announcer.
 She gained international fame from 1985 to 1992 in the World Wrestling Federation (WWF, now WWE) and from 1996 to 2000 in World Championship Wrestling (WCW), in her role as the manager to wrestler "Macho Man" Randy Savage, as well as other wrestlers of that period.
-She died as a result of an acute toxicity on May 1, 2003, in the home she shared with wrestler Lex Luger.

 Early life

 Hulette was born in Frankfort, Kentucky.
-She graduated from the University of Kentucky with a degree in communications.
+She graduated from Franklin County High School and the University of Kentucky with a degree in communications.

 Professional wrestling career

-International Championship Wrestling (1983–1985)
+International Championship Wrestling (1983–1984)

-Hulette worked at International Championship Wrestling shows as a TV announcer.
-While there, she met Randall Poffo, who wrestled under the ring name "Macho Man" Randy Savage.
+While working at a gym, she met Randy Poffo, who wrestled under the ring name "Macho Man" Randy Savage.
 They married in December 1984.

+Later Hulette worked at International Championship Wrestling shows as a TV announcer where Poffo was employed.

 World Wrestling Federation (1985–1992)

 Managing Randy Savage (1985–1988)

 On June 17, 1985, "Macho Man" Randy Savage debuted in the World Wrestling Federation.
 At that time, the WWF featured an angle in which all the managers in the promotion competed to offer their services to Savage.
 During a match on July 30, 1985, in Poughkeepsie, New York, several managers were at ringside in hopes that he would name one of them as his new manager.
 After the match, Savage thanked the managers for their consideration and then asked that his new manager come to ringside.
-An attractive, unnamed woman then came down to the ring, and announcer Gorilla Monsoon remarked, "She must be some sort of movie star," referring to her glamorous sex appeal.
+An attractive, unnamed woman then came down to the ring, and announcer Jesse Ventura remarked, "She must be some sort of movie star," referring to her glamorous sex appeal.
 It was later revealed that her name was "Miss Elizabeth".
 Elizabeth's WWF debut was taped on July 30, 1985, and aired on the August 24, 1985 edition of WWF Prime Time Wrestling.
 From that point on, she was the manager of Randy Savage.
 On February 8, 1986, at the Boston Garden she was in Savage's corner as he defeated Tito Santana for the WWF Intercontinental Championship.

 Miss Elizabeth's first major angle was during Savage's feud with George "The Animal" Steele in 1986.
 In the angle, Steele fell in love with Elizabeth, angering Savage and leading to a series of grudge matches between him and Steele.
 Their feud was one of the WWF's most popular of the 1980s; it carried on for more than a year, thanks to the feral Steele's continued innocent crush on Elizabeth.